Build a Multi-Language Dynamic Website with Laravel Localization

 DB_PASSWORD=

-We will create the models and migrations for these tables.
-Go to your project folder and run the below commands from the VS code terminal to create the migrations.
+We will create the model and migration for this table.
+Go to your project folder and run the below command from the VS code terminal to create the migration.

 php artisan make:model Language -m